October 2015 Colorado Springs shooting

-On October 31, 2015, a shooting occurred near downtown Colorado Springs, Colorado.
+On October 31, 2015, a shooting occurred near downtown Colorado Springs, Colorado, United States.
 The shooting began around 8:45 a.m., though a 911 call was placed 10 minutes earlier on the morning of Saturday, October 31, which was Halloween.
 Three people were randomly shot and killed by a gunman, later identified as 33-year-old Noah Harpham, as they were walking down Prospect Street near downtown Colorado Springs.
 A man riding a bicycle was the first victim shot after pleading for his life, according to eyewitness reports.
 The gunman then turned and ran, killing two women.
 These women were either killed randomly as the gunman ran down the street, firing at random or sitting on a porch targeted by the gunman.
 The gunman was later killed in a shootout with four police officers in which he was struck once.
 In total, there were three crime scenes.
 This was the first of two shootings in Colorado Springs in less than a month; the second was the Planned Parenthood mass shooting, 28 days later.